-Exam taken: Exam pass date: Transcript approval date: Recertification cycle is: CCS 7/21/2020 N/A 7/21/2020-7/20/2022
+Exam taken: Exam pass date: Transcript approval date: Recertification cycle is: RHIA 11/18/2021 10/5/2021 11/18/2021-11/17/2023

 Ongoing: The recertification cycle for subsequently obtained credential(s) begins with the start of the next cycle date for the first or initial credential.
-For the remainder of the current cycle the second credential will be placed into a sync cycle which waives it from recertification requirements.
+For the remainder of the current cycle the second credential will be placed into a sync cycle.